timchown/address-accountability/draft-chown-address-accountability.md

-   This is the approach adopted by tools such as {{NAV}} and {{Netdot}}, but there is some concern expressed at the load that may be placed on devices by frequent SNMP or other polling.
+   This is the approach adopted by tools such as {{NAV}} and {{Netdot}}, but there is some concern expressed at the load that may be placed on devices by frequent Simple Network Management Protocol (SNMP) or other polling.
 The polling frequency needs to be rapid enough to ensure that cached ND/ARP data on devices is not expired between polling intervals, i.e., the ND/ARP data should not be expired more frequently than the device is polled.